Approximating matrix eigenvalues by subspace iteration with repeated random sparsification: Introduction

 \section{Introduction}

-Many scientific problems require matrix eigenvectors and eigenvalues, but methods for calculating them based on dense, in-place factorizations are intractably expensive for large matrices~\cite{Stewart1998vol1, Stewart2001vol2}.
-Iterative methods involving repeated matrix multiplications~\cite{Lanczos1950, Davidson1975, Sleijpen1996} offer reduced computational and memory costs, particularly for sparse matrices.
+A wide range of applications, including principal component analysis \cite{Wold1987, Herve2010principal}, spectral analysis of dynamical systems \cite{Noe2013, williams2015data}, and electronic structure calculations \cite{Knowles1984, Bickelhaupt2000}, require matrix eigenvectors and eigenvalues.
+Methods for calculating them based on dense, in-place factorizations are intractably expensive for large matrices \cite{Stewart1998vol1, Stewart2001vol2}.
+Iterative methods involving repeated matrix--vector multiplications \cite{Lanczos1950, Davidson1975, Sleijpen1996} offer reduced computational and memory costs, particularly for sparse matrices.
 However, even these methods are too expensive for the extremely large matrices increasingly encountered in modern applications.

+We consider a class of randomized iterative techniques that enable significant further reductions in memory and computational costs.
+These techniques build on classical iterative methods for solving eigenvalue problems by randomly perturbing vectors or matrices at each iteration to increase sparsity.
+The imposed sparsity facilitates the use of sparse linear algebra frameworks for performing matrix--vector multiplication efficiently.
+Because they do not involve storing or manipulating dense vectors, iterative random sparsification methods are particularly suited to problems so large that storing even a single dense vector is unmanageably expensive \cite{Lim2017}.
+Iterative random sparsification methods can estimate the dominant eigenvalues and eigenspaces of extremely large matrices at reduced cost \cite{Mascagni2013rnla,Lim2017,Lu2017,Andoni2018solving,ozdaglar2019asynchronous} compared to randomized or deterministic methods that repeatedly apply matrix--vector multiplications with dense vectors \cite{rokhlin2010randomized,halko2011algorithm,halko2011finding,gu2015subspace,musco2015randomized}.

-\textit{Randomized} iterative numerical linear algebra methods~\cite{Koma1993, Nightingale1996, Dimov1998, Booth2009, Ohtsuka2010, Lim2017} can enable significant further reductions in computational and memory costs by stochastically imposing sparsity in vectors and matrices at each iteration, thus facilitating the use of efficient computational techniques that leverage sparsity.
-While randomized iterative methods offer fewer established theoretical guarantees compared to the better studied matrix sketching approaches~\cite{Drineas2006rnla1,Drineas2006rnla2,Drineas2006rnla3,Sarlos2006sketch,Liberty2007rnla,rokhlin2008fast,Woolfe2008rnla,Mahoney2009rnla,martinsson_tropp_2020}, their memory and computational costs can be significantly lower~\cite{Mascagni2013rnla,Lim2017,Lu2017,Andoni2018solving,ozdaglar2019asynchronous}.
-When used to calculate the ground state energy, or smallest eigenvalue, of the quantum mechanical Hamiltonian operator, randomized iterative methods are known as projector quantum Monte Carlo approaches~\cite{Nightingale1996, Cleland2010, Lu2017, Motta2018, Greene2019, Greene2020}.
-Applying these methods to calculate multiple eigenvalues poses additional challenges due to the need to maintain orthogonality among eigenvectors as iteration proceeds~\cite{Ceperley1988, Ohtsuka2010, Blunt2015, Feldt2020}.
+When used to estimate the ground-state energy, or smallest eigenvalue, of the quantum mechanical Hamiltonian operator, iterative random sparsification methods are termed ``projector quantum Monte Carlo'' methods~\cite{Nightingale1996, Cleland2010, Lu2017, Motta2018, Greene2019, Greene2020}.
+These methods have become a standard tool for calculating ground-state electronic energies of molecules.
+Applying such methods to calculate \emph{multiple} eigenvalues poses additional challenges related to the need to maintain orthogonality among eigenvectors as the iteration proceeds \cite{Ceperley1988, Ohtsuka2010, Blunt2015, Feldt2020}.
+Yet successful extension to the multiple eigenvalue problem would have implications not only for quantum applications, but in other areas of physics, engineering, and data science.